ehmprah/frgmnts.blog/docs/f/one-year-core-defense-numbers-learnings.md

 I always envisioned Core Defense to be playable across all platforms – not just PC and mobile, but also on various consoles.
 Unfortunately I chose the wrong tech stack to reasonably make this vision a reality.

-Coming from a web development background I wanted to use JavaScript and friends and optimistically assumed that it would be possible to package Core Defense for consoles as well.
+Coming from a web development background I wanted to use JavaScript and optimistically assumed that it would be possible to package Core Defense for consoles as well.
 I did the actual research too late and only recently found out that while this is actually possible, [it's incredibly hard](/f/multi-platform-games-javascript.html).
 I've since decided to not port Core Defense to consoles and focus on my next games for now – this time using Godot to make sure I won't run into the same roadblocks again.

 Apart from the aforementioned [Thousand Lives](https://thousandlives.ehmprah.com/) I'm working on the spiritual successor of Core Defense, which is still unannounced but will follow the same successful recipe: a simple, high quality game which features an unusual combination of genres and sucks players in with a quick and dopamine-rushing core loop.
 If you're interested in this or any other stuff I make, be sure to follow me on [Twitter](https://twitter.com/ehmprah) for updates.
 Thank you for reading this, I hope my experiences prove useful to you!